Losal: Geography

-Sikar to Didwana highway passes through losal

 History

-Losal is holy land of Baba Parmanand and Baba Raghuver Das ji, both famous saints of Shekhawati.This town is situated in high hills of Arawali.
+Losal is holy land of Baba Parmanand and Baba Raghuveer Das ji, both famous saints of Shekhawat.
 The oldest school here is senior secondary co-ed school, built by the late Seth Shri Dedraj Khaitan.
 Now there are about 50 schools and colleges in Losal.
 Total resident population of Losal is about 30,000 in addition to more than 15,000 students studying in local institutions.

 Shri Dedraj Khaitan was the brother of Shri Mukha Lal Khaitan, one of the biggest jute traders of Calcutta in pre-independence era.
 Sri Mukha Lal Khaitan and Shri Dedraj Khaitan then established Losal's first School called Sri Ded Raj Khaitan School and its first Hospital, now both run by State Government of Rajasthan.
 Smt.
 Gulab Devi Khaitan, wife of Shri Dedraj khaitan also laid the foundation stone of first and only library in Losal to promote education in the town.
 They also constructed the first Girls hostel in Sikar today known as Krishna Chatrawaas for Dalit girls.
 Smt.
 Gulab Devi Khaitan was the sister of Seth Sri Jamnalal Bajaj, noted industrialist, philanthropist, freedom fighter and a very close associate of Mahatma Gandhi.
 Haripura is a small village under Losal municipal corporation, is native palace of Kargil sahid Syodana Ram Bijarniya.

 The town is witnessing accelerated growth recently with the development of several educational institutions, real estate projects and town development activities.
 Many of these projects are being developed by an infrastructure development company which is part of the business group of Shri Hargovind Khaitan, the only son of late Shri Dedraj Khaitan.
 The company is working to transform people's lives in rural and semi urban areas by providing better amenities, infrastructure and access to opportunities.
 The main objectives of these initiatives are: